digidem/digital-democracy.org/_jobs/2020-12-product-manager.md

 title: Product Manager
 published: true
 slug: product-manager
+excerpt: "We're looking for a Product Manager with 3+ years experience to join our remote team part time, on a 6-month contract (with potential long-term) starting as soon as possible."
 ---
 Digital Democracy is looking for a Product Manager with 3+ years experience to join our remote team part time, on a 6-month contract